jiujitsuboy/react-minesweeper/README.md

 ### Flag cells
 Guide by the numbers each open cell you have, you can figure out which cells can contain a bomb.
 Just mark it with a flag so you dont forget where the bomb is.
 ![](images/FlaggedCell.png)

-## Features

-* You can create as many users as you want.
-* Every user can create and play their own custom games.
-* Leave a starting game and resume when ever you want.
-* Review the status of your games and even see the board after game is over.
-* Mark cells with flags.

 ## How to play